EdmundKadus/Active-Directory-Home-Lab/README.md

 * Familiarity with the AD UI and the different tools & services alongside it
 * Understanding of forests, domains, OU and objects
-* Enhanced knowledge of how network and DNS are applied in practice at higher OSI stack layers
+* Research done on of how network and DNS works in a corporate environment
 * Powershell scripting to bulk add users

 ### Software Used